Condition Care Guide

 - Learn about foods and herbs that enhance immunity: Some of the most prized remedies in the Chinese herbal repertory are mushrooms that act as tonics - that is, they are believed to increase resistance to all kinds of stress as well as to extend longevity.
 Traditional Chinese medicine did not know the immune system as a set of interacting organs and cells, but it understood the concept of a defensive function of the body and taught that a useful way to treat disease was to support that function.
 Tonic mushrooms are supposed to do just that.
 Some of them are good to eat: shiitake (Lentinula edodes), oyster mushrooms (Pleurotus ostreatus), maitake (Grifola frondosa), and enoki (Flammulina velutipes), for example.
 Others, like reishi (Ganoderma lucidum), are too woody or too bitter to use as foods but can be used as medicinal teas or extracts.

 It has taken a long time for researchers in the West to pay attention to the prominence of mushrooms in traditional Asian medicine, but they are finally doing so.
 In general, the species that enhance immunity and protect against cancer are completely nontoxic.
 They also appear to be more powerful in combination than singly.
-One excellent product that combines the therapeutic actions of several mushrooms is known by the trade name Host Defense.

 A Chinese herbal remedy with similar properties comes from the root of a plant in the pea family, Astragalus membranaceus.
 This plant is a relative of our locoweed, which is toxic to livestock.
 The Chinese species is nontoxic, the source of a very popular medicine called huang qi that you can buy in any drugstore in China for use against colds, flus, and other respiratory infections.
 Recent studies in the West confirm its antiviral and immune-boosting effects, and Astragalus preparations are now available in most health food stores here, and Dr. Weil recommends them often.